NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### Known Issues and Workarounds

+* Some tumor-only annotated VCFs (not raw VCFs) could have a small proportion of variants that appear twice.
+Tumor-only annotated VCFs can be identified by searching for workflow "GATK4 MuTect2 Annotation" <!--SV-1425-->
 * The read alignment end coordinates in the x.isoform.quantification.txt files produced by the miRNA pipeline are exclusive (i.e. offset by 1) for all TCGA miRNA legacy (GRCh37/hg19) and current harmonized (GRCh38/hg38) miRNA data.
 This error has no impact on miRNA alignment or quantification - only the coordinates reported in the quantification file.
 * Some miRNA files with QC failed reads were not swapped in DR11.0.
 361 aliquots remain to be swapped in a later release <!--DAT-1589-->
 * Mutation frequency may be underestimated when using MAF files for genes that overlap other genes.
 This is because MAF files only record one gene per variant.